Yasu1025/TodoWithReact/README.md

-# Simple To-do App built with react
+# Simple To-do App built with reactto practice react